algorithmiaio/dev-center/_pages/algorithm-development/languages/python.md

 ### Working with Data Stored on Algorithmia

-This next code snippet shows how to create an algorithm that works with a data file stored using Algorithmia's [Hosted Data Source]({{site.baseurl}}/data/hosted).
+This next code snippet shows how to create an algorithm that works with a data file stored in a [Hosted Data Collection]({{site.baseurl}}/data/hosted) on Algorithmia.

 Files stored in [Hosted Data]({{site.baseurl}}/data/hosted) must be transferred into the algorithm before use, via the [getFile](https://algorithmia.com/developers/api/?python#files) method.
 Alternately, their contents can be transferred using [getString, getJson, or getBytes](https://algorithmia.com/developers/api/?python#files).
 {: .notice-warning}